6 Types of EPDM Membrane: What it is, Uses, Pros, and Cons

 6. White EPDM Waterproofing Membrane

-White EPDM waterproofing membranes are a high-performance alternative to traditional black EPDM.
-White EPDM designed to provide enhanced energy efficiency and reflectivity to the building.
+White EPDM membranes are a high-performance alternative to traditional black EPDM.
+White EPDM membranes are designed to provide enhanced energy efficiency and reflectivity to the building.
 White EPDM waterproofing membranes are made from the same Ethylene Propylene Diene Monomer (EPDM) rubber.
 White EPDM features a reflective white surface that helps reduce heat absorption, making it an excellent choice for hot climates and energy-conscious buildings.

 This membrane is available in 60-mil (1.52 mm) thickness and typically comes in wide rolls of up to 20′ (6m) x 100′ (30m), reducing the number of seams required during installation.

-Common Uses of White EPDM Waterproofing Membrane
+Common Uses of White EPDM Membrane

 • Commercial and industrial low-slope roofs